-We pay our non-employee directors an annual fee of \$13,000 for their services as directors, plus \$2,400 for each regular board meeting attended and \$1,000 for each special board meeting attended.
-We pay each non-employee director who serves as chair of any committee of the board an annual fee of \$12,000 and each other non-employee director who serves as a member of any committee a fee of \$1,000 per committee meeting attended.
+We pay our non-employee directors an annual fee of \$20,000 for their services as directors, plus \$2,400 for each regular board meeting attended and \$1,000 for each special board meeting attended.
+We pay an annual fee of \$20,000 to the chairs of the Audit Committee and the Compensation Committee, \$12,000 to the chairs of the Executive Committee and the Nominating and Corporate Governance Committee, and \$5,000 to each non-employee director who serves as a member of any committee.
+We pay all non-employee committee members \$2,000 for each committee meeting attended.
 Dr. Moriarty also receives an annual fee of \$150,000, as well as office space and support services, for his services as chairman of the board.
 Directors who are employees do not receive separate fees for their services as directors.
 See "Transactions with Related Parties-Payments to directors" for information concerning consulting fees we paid to some of our directors for their services as outside experts.

 Under our 1998 Incentive and Nonqualified Stock Option Plan, each outside director who is re-elected as one of our directors or whose term continues after the annual meeting of stockholders will on the date of the annual meeting receive a nonqualified option to purchase 5,000 shares of our common stock at an exercise price equal to the fair market value of the common stock on that date.
 Each option will vest in full on the first anniversary of the date of grant and will have a term of ten years.
 Each person who is first elected an outside director will receive on the date of his or her election a nonqualified option to purchase 10,000 shares of our common stock at an exercise price equal to the fair market value of the common stock on that date.
 Each option will vest in three equal annual installments, commencing on the first anniversary of the date of grant, and will have a term of ten years.
 Under the terms of the stock option plan, an outside director is a director who is not an employee of our firm or any parent or subsidiary of our firm and is not a consultant who provides economic consulting services to or with our firm or any parent or subsidiary of our firm.
-Currently, our outside directors are Messrs.
-Anderson, Concannon and Maheu, and Drs.
-Moriarty and Rose.
+Currently, our outside directors are Drs.
+Moriarty and Rose and Messrs.
+Anderson, Concannon, and Maheu.

-In accordance with the terms of our stock option plan, in connection with our annual meeting of stockholders in April 2003, each of Messrs.
-Concannon and Maheu, and Drs.
-Carl Kaysen and Moriarty received a nonqualified option to purchase 5,000 shares of common stock at an exercise price of \$17.45 per share.
-Dr. Kaysen served on our board of directors during fiscal 2003.
+In accordance with the terms of our stock option plan, in connection with our annual meeting of stockholders in April 2004, each of Drs.
+Moriarty and Rose and Messrs.
+Anderson, Concannon, and Maheu received a nonqualified option to purchase 5,000 shares of common stock at an exercise price of \$29.07 per share.
 Upon the election of Mr. Anderson as a director in January 2004, he received a nonqualified option to purchase 10,000 shares of common stock at an exercise price of \$34.21 per share.
 Upon the election of Dr. Rose as a director in March 2004, she received a nonqualified option to purchase 10,000 shares of common stock at an exercise price of \$31.63 per share.